JingMatrix/ChromeXt/README.md

 [VirtualXposed](https://github.com/android-hacker/VirtualXposed), [Dreamland](https://github.com/canyie/Dreamland).

 Pick up the latest built APK from my repo's [GitHub Action](https://github.com/JingMatrix/ChromeXt/actions/workflows/android.yml) and install it.
-The author upload releases to [Xposed-Modules-Repo](https://github.com/Xposed-Modules-Repo/org.matrix.chromext/releases) when needed, but not that frequently.
+The author uploads releases to [Xposed-Modules-Repo](https://github.com/Xposed-Modules-Repo/org.matrix.chromext/releases) when needed, but not that frequently.

 You can then install UserScripts from popular sources: URLs that ends with `.user.js`.
 However, this fails for scripts from some domains like `raw.githubusercontent.com`.